Getting To and Around Monaco: Transportation

 Monaco’s Public ELEVATORS & WALKING

-So long as you’re staying in the Condamine, Monte-Carlo or Larvato areas, you can walk pretty much anywhere you’re going within 20 to 30 minutes (Staying in Fontvieille adds about 15 minutes to your walk).
+So long as you’re staying in the Condamine, Monte-Carlo or Larvato areas, you can walk pretty much anywhere you’re going within 20 to 30 minutes.
+Note that staying in Fontvieille or a the far east border of Larvato typically adds about 20 minutes to your walk when going to Monte Carlo.

 Monaco By Air